 - Scale responsibly by always being prepared for the next channel or device.
 No need to add another CMS or tool.

-To learn more about how Contentful’s content platform can help your organization scale its omnichannel marketing efforts, read more about the platform here.
+To learn more about how composable content can help your organization scale its omnichannel marketing efforts, read more about it here.

 If you are a developer, sign-up for a free community membership to start building in Contentful today.